Terms of Trade

 (d) failing any notice to the contrary, the date which is seven (7) days following the date of any invoice given to the Customer by Te Pari.

-5.5 Payment may be made by cheque, electronic/on-line banking, or by any other method as agreed to between the Customer and Te Pari.
+6.5 Payment may be made by cheque, electronic/on-line banking, or by any other method as agreed in writing between the Customer and Te Pari.

-5.6 Te Pari may in its discretion allocate any payment received from the Customer towards any invoice that Te Pari determines and may do so at the time of receipt or at any time afterwards.
-On any default by the Customer Te Pari may re-allocate any payments previously received and allocated.
-In the absence of any payment allocation by Te Pari, payment will be deemed to be allocated in such manner as preserves the maximum value of Te Pari’s Purchase Money Security Interest (as defined in the PPSA) in the Goods.
+6.6 Te Pari may in its discretion allocate any payment received from the Customer towards any invoice that Te Pari determines and may do so at the time of receipt or at any time afterwards.

-5.8 Unless otherwise stated the Price does not include GST.
-In addition to the Price, the Customer must pay to Te Pari an amount equal to any GST Te Pari must pay for any supply by Te Pari under this or any other contract for the sale of the Goods.
-The Customer must pay GST, without deduction or set off of any other amounts, at the same time and on the same basis as the Customer pays the Price.
+6.8 Unless otherwise stated the Price does not include VAT.
+In addition to the Price, the Customer must pay to Te Pari an amount equal to any VAT Te Pari must pay for any supply by Te Pari under this or any other contract for the sale of the Goods.
+The Customer must pay VAT, without deduction or set off of any other amounts, at the same time and on the same basis as the Customer pays the Price.
 In addition, the Customer must pay any other taxes and duties that may be applicable in addition to the Price except where they are expressly included in the Price.

-6.1 Delivery (“Delivery”) of the Goods is taken to occur at the time that:
+7.1 Delivery of the Goods is taken to occur at the time that:

 (a) the Customer or the Customer’s nominated carrier takes possession of the Goods at Te Pari’s address; or

-6.3 Delivery of the Goods to a third party nominated by the Customer is deemed to be delivery to the Customer for the purposes of this agreement.
+7.3 Delivery of the Goods to a third party nominated by the Customer is deemed to be delivery to the Customer for the purposes of this Contract.

 (a) all descriptive specifications, illustrations, drawings, data, dimensions, ratings and weights stated in Te Pari’s or the manufacturer’s fact sheets, price lists or advertising material, are approximate only and are given by way of identification only.
-The Customer shall not be entitled to rely on such information, and any use of such does not constitute a sale by description, and does not form part of the Contract, unless expressly stated as such in writing by Te Pari;
+The Customer shall not be entitled to rely on such information, and any use of such does not constitute a sale by description, and does not form part of the Contract or have any contractual force, unless expressly stated as such in writing by Te Pari;

 (b) while Te Pari may have provided information or figures to the Customer regarding the performance of the Goods, the Customer acknowledges that Te Pari has given these in good faith, and are estimates based on industry prescribed estimates.

-9.3 If the Customer requests Te Pari to leave Goods outside Te Pari’s premises for collection or to deliver the Goods to an unattended location then such Goods shall be left at the Customer’s sole risk.
+10.3 If the Customer requests Te Pari to leave Goods outside Te Pari’s premises for collection or to deliver the Goods to an unattended location then Delivery shall be deemed to have taken place upon Te Pari (or its nominated carrier) leaving such Goods in the specified location, and the risk in such Goods shall pass to the Customer in accordance with this clause 10 .

 (b) fade or change colour over time; and

-(c) expand, contract or distort as a result of exposure to heat, cold, weather; and
+(c) expand, contract or distort as a result of exposure to heat, cold, and weather; and

 (d) mark or stain if exposed to certain substances; and